Works within the Council Footpath

 Driveways and other works in the road reserve

-The road reserve is the public land outside your property boundary, including the nature strip.
-To ensure a reasonable level of safety for road users, protect existing infrastructure, and monitor design standards, you must get approval from Council for any works you undertake within the road reserve.
-This is a requirement of Sub Local Law 1.15 (Carrying out works on a road or interfering with a road or or its operation) 2011.
+The road reserve is the public land outside your property boundary, including the footpath and nature strip.
+To ensure a reasonable level of safety for road users and pedestrians, protect existing infrastructure, and monitor design standards, you must get approval from Council for any works you undertake within the road reserve.
+This is a requirement of Subordinate Local Law 1.15 (Carrying out works on a road or interfering with a road or its operation) 2011.

-Property owners must construct and maintain the access driveway (including the section crossing the road reserve).
-To apply for council approval of proposed work in the road reserve, you must submit an Application for a Road Work Permit, inclusive of a site plan showing the location of the proposed works, services and trees.
+Property owners must construct and maintain the access driveway to their property (including the section crossing the road reserve).
+To apply for Council approval for proposed work in the road reserve, you must submit an Application for a Road Work Permit, inclusive of a site plan showing the location of the proposed works, services and trees.

-You will need to abide by the minimum standards as depicted in council's standard drawings and the Townsville City Plan planning scheme policy SC6.4 Development Manual (in particular SC184.108.40.206 Driveways).
+You will need to abide by the minimum standards as shown in Council's standard drawings and the Townsville City Plan planning scheme policy SC6.4 Development Manual (in particular SC184.108.40.206 Driveways).
 These standards include acceptable construction materials, the required distances from services and assets such as electricity poles, communication pits, stormwater drains and trees, and acceptable dimensions.

 Self-assessable driveway applications

-If the work you are undertaking blocks or impacts on the footpath (including the parking zone), you may need to develop and submit a traffic management plan to council.
+If the work you are undertaking blocks or impacts on pedestrian or vehicular traffic (including within the parking zone), you may need to develop and submit a traffic management plan to Council.
 A traffic management plan delivers the method for directing the flow of vehicular and pedestrian traffic while the work is in progress.
-If you are unsure whether you should prepare a traffic management plan, please contact council.
+If you are unsure whether you should prepare a traffic management plan, please contact Council.

 Gantries, hoarding and scaffolding

 You must talk to a Council officer directly if your works involve gantries, hoarding and scaffolding.
 For more information, view the Requirements for works zones, gantries, scaffolding and hoarding guidelines.